-When providing access to journal articles for on and off-campus users, you need to direct the persistent link to your chosen article through the library's EZproxy server.
+When providing access to journal articles for off-campus users, you need to direct the persistent link to your chosen article through the library's EZproxy server.
 Your off-campus users will be prompted for their Mikenet username and password to access the article.

 Step 1: Copy the "persistent" link to the article from your database search.
 See Persistent Linking to Journal Articles for information on how to do this.

 Step 2: If the persistent link to your article is from an EbscoHost or ProQuest database, you are all set.
 You should see the proxy URL http://library.smcvt.edu/login?url= as prefix to your persistent link.
 All other databases' (eg. JSTOR, Muse, Gale, ect) require you to put the proxy url in front of the persistent link.